MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Get-CustomNudgeAssignment.md

 ```

 ### -NudgeName
-The NudgeName parameter specifies the name of the nudge that you want to view.
+The NudgeName parameter filters the assignments by the name of the Custom Nudge.
 If the value contains spaces, enclose the value in quotation marks (").

-If you use this parameter without the AssigneeId parameter, all users who have the nudge assigned to them are returned.
+If you use this parameter without the AssigneeId parameter, all users who have the Custom Nudge assigned to them are returned.

-If you use this parameter with the AssigneeId parameter, the StartDate and EndDate values of the nudge assignment are returned.
+If you use this parameter with the AssigneeId parameter, the StartDate and EndDate values of the assignment are returned.

 ```yaml
 Type: String